gcallah/BookReviews/musa.md

 Sometimes al-Gharbi seems to imply that we could, and should, do away with social heirarchies all together.
 But human nature is such that there will always be social hierarchies, and attempting to eliminate them only results in a vicious struggle for who will be at the top of the new hierarchy that will surely form.
-Here, as well in his discussion of scapegoating, I think al-Gharbi could have benefited from familiarity with the work of René Girard, whom he does not reference.
+Here, as well in his discussion of scapegoating, I think al-Gharbi could have benefited from more familiarity with the work of René Girard, whom he does reference once.

 While these are not minor complaints, they do not negate the overall excellence of this work.
 Al-Gharbi has taken an existing thesis --